-- Optionally, if you are creating a text field, change the length parameter of the field by clicking in the Length cell and either typing the desired length or clicking the up and down arrows in the cell to reach the desired length.
+- If you are creating a new text field, you can change the length parameter of the field by clicking in the Length cell and either typing the desired length or clicking the up and down arrows in the cell to reach the desired length.

-You can also create a field from the attribute table view by clicking the Add Field button on the toolbar above the view.
-This opens the Fields view with a new row to populate, as described in the steps above.
+You can also create a new field from the attribute table view by clicking the Add Field button on the toolbar above the view.
+This opens the Fields view with a new row to populate as described in the steps above.
 Learn more about common table and attribute tasks.

 Save edits made in the Fields view

-When you are finished making edits, click the Save button on the Fields tab to apply the edits you've made, along with any edits made before this, to the underlying database.
+When you are finished making edits, click the Save button on the Fields tab to apply the edits you've made, and any edits made before this, to the underlying database.